What is a Missouri Auto Dealer Bond?

 New and used car dealerships in the state of Missouri are required to hold a valid license to do business.
 Part of the licensing process involves posting a security, either in the form of a letter of credit or a Missouri auto dealer bond.
 This security acts as a guarantee that you will interact with customers according to current state laws and regulations.
 If you fail to do so, a customer can make a claim against your Missouri auto dealer bond for compensation.

-Like other surety bonds, a Missouri auto dealer bond is a contract between three different parties.
+Like other Missouri surety bonds, an auto dealer bond is a contract between three different parties.
 You, the principal, are required to purchase a bond from a surety company.
 The obligee, which is the Missouri Department of Revenue, is the state authority requesting the bond.

 Who Needs an Auto Dealer Bond in Missouri?